maceip/validate-sgx-quote-ens/README.md

 1) creates a new ethereum account
 2) creates a human 'name'
 3) reads the /dev/attestation pseudo hardware to get it's own MR_SIGNER and MR_ENCLAVE values
-4) uses the CCIP-Read gateway and creates a new subdomain off maceip.eth:
+4) uses the CCIP-Read gateway and creates a new subdomain:
-   - little-lamb.eth
+   - {human-name}.maceip.eth
         - with text records:
             - mr_signer
             - mr_enclave